Sociology of health and illness: South America

 Another disease that affects South America is HIV and AIDS.
 In 2008 roughly two million people had HIV and AIDS.
 By the end of 2008 one hundred and seventy thousand people were infected with AIDS and HIV.
 Seventy seven thousand people died from this disease by the end of that year.
 Brazil has the most people that are affected with AIDS and HIV in South America.
-Forty-three percent of people in Brazil have HIV.
-In Brazil sixty percent of the inhabitants use drugs, are HIV positive, and are HIV positive because of their drug use.
+In Brazil sixty percent of the inhabitants are HIV positive because of drug use.
 Usually this disease is transmitted by either drug use involving needles or unprotected sex.
 Sharing needles and being infected with HIV and AIDS is most common in Paraguay and Uruguay.
 South America is trying to get treatment to the thousands of people infected by this disease.
 Brazil is offering generic AIDS prescriptions that are much less expensive than the name brand drugs.
 One hundred and eighty-one thousand inhabitants in Brazil who were infected are being treated.
 That accounts for eighty percent of those who needed immediate help.
 This aid from the government has had positive results.
 Statistics show that there was a fifty percent decrease in mortality rates, approximately sixty to eighty percent decrease in morbidity rates and a seventy percent decrease in hospitalization of infected people.

-In very remote areas of South America, traditional healers are the only forms of health care people have.
+In remote areas of South America, traditional healers are the only forms of health care people have.

 In north Aymara and south Mapuche, where the indigenous groups have the strongest voices, they still heavily use traditional medicine.
 The government in Chile has implemented an Indigenous Health System to help strengthen the health care system.
 Even with Chile's indigenous groups, Chile still has the best public health services in South America.
 They also have the lowest mortality rates in the area.
 Their health care policies are centered around family and community wellbeing by focusing on the strategies for prevention health strategies.
 Reports have shown an increase in mental health issues, diabetes, and cardiovascular diseases.

 South America's economy is developing rapidly and has a great deal of industries.
 The major industry in South America are agriculture.
 Other industries are fishing, handicrafts, and natural resources.
 Its trade and import-export market is continually thriving.
 In the past South American countries moved slowly in regards to economic development.
 South America began to build its economy ever since World War II.
 South America's largest economies are Brazil, Chile, Argentina, and Columbia.
-Venezuela, Peru, and Argentina's economy are growing very rapidly.
+Venezuela, Peru, and Argentina's economy are growing rapidly.